-World-renowned, Pulitzer Prize-winning movie critic Roger Ebert was one of the most prolific writers of the last half century.
-For more than four decades, Ebert wrote not just film reviews, but essays, articles, books, a screenplay, and, since the dawn of new media, thousands of tweets, blogs, and Facebook posts.
+World-renowned, Pulitzer Prize-winning movie critic Roger Ebert was one of the most prolific writers of the last half-century For more than four decades, Ebert wrote not just film reviews, but essays, articles, books, a screenplay, and, since the dawn of new media, thousands of tweets, blogs, and Facebook posts.
 Not unsurprisingly, this 40+ years’ worth of content was scattered across the internet, the Sun Times and print.

 The process of launching RogerEbert.com was really three projects in one:

 It might look simple from the outside, but RogerEbert.com took a lot of thought and engineering horsepower to create.
 The site now allows users to filter reviews based upon multiple criteria simultaneously, making it easy to locate and discover reviews dating back more than 40 years.
-SEO and organic search traffic is up since the new launch, despite the fact that Roger Ebert passed away just days before the site launched.
+SEO and organic search traffic are up since the new launch, despite the fact that Roger Ebert passed away just days before the site launched.